E-bike and e-scooter sharing schemes in NSW

 - there are not regulated minimum standards for things like helmets, parking, insurances and data sharing.

-To improve outcomes, the NSW Government has announced the Road Transport and Other Legislation Amendment (Micromobility Vehicles and Smartcards) Bill 2025 to parliament to improve the way shared e-bikes are managed in public spaces.
+To improve outcomes, NSW Parliament recently passed the Road Transport and Other Legislation Amendment (Micromobility Vehicles and Smartcards) Bill 2025 to improve the way shared devices are managed in public spaces.

 - Transport for NSW will approve sharing scheme operators and ensure they meet minimum standards (which will be prescribed in regulations).
 Transport will have powers to fine operators, suspend or revoke approvals if they do not comply with the new rules.
 Transport will also support councils to provide adequate parking and manage sharing schemes being integrated with the broader transport network.

-- Operators must apply for approval from Transport for NSW, maintain their fleets, comply with legislation and minimum standards set in regulations, and respond to community concerns.
+- Operators must apply for approval from Transport for NSW, maintain their fleets, comply with legislation and minimum standards set in the regulation, and respond to community concerns.

-To ensure the new arrangements are financially sustainable, both Transport for NSW and councils/ land managers will be able to collect fees from operators.
-The maximum fee payable by operators will be set in regulations.
+To ensure the new arrangements are financially sustainable, both Transport for NSW and local authorities will be able to collect fees from operators.
+The maximum fee payable by operators will be set in the regulation.

 Summaries of some past workshops can be found here: